Ian Happ Player Props: Cubs vs. Marlins

 Ian Happ At The Plate

-- In 24 games played this season, he has homered in two of them.
+- He has hit a home run in two of 25 games played this year, and in 1.8% of his plate appearances.

-- In 33.3% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in three contests.
+- Happ has had at least one RBI in 32.0% of his games this season (eight of 25), with more than one RBI three times (12.0%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.